 With the rising wave of using DevOps in an organization, everyone wants to try it out and implement it to make the software deployments faster and more efficient.
 Without a doubt, the proper implementation of DevOps provides guaranteed results.
 However, taking the right decision at the right time is equally crucial in achieving the stipulated outcome.

 Even implementing the strategy that has worked previously may not provide the outcome the experts were looking for.
 With that in mind, monitoring the DevOps performance is highly pivotal to ensure that the results are never compromised and you always help boost the software development lifecycle.
-This article will elaborate on some essential metrics and key performance indicators of successful DevOps that will allow you to determine whether your DevOps culture is providing optimum results or not.
+This article will elaborate on some essential successful DevOps metrics and kpis (key performance indicators) that will allow you to determine whether your DevOps culture is providing optimum results or not.

 The DevOps Research and Assessment, aka DORA, with their six years of research, came up with four key metrics that will indicate the performance of DevOps.
 These metrics are also known as The Four Keys.
 They rank the DevOps team's performance from low to elite, where low signifies poor performance and elite signifies exceptional performance towards reaching their DevOps goals.
 Deployment Frequency, Lead time for Changes, Change Failure Rate and Mean time to Restore Service are the four pillars of DORA metrics, and these are explained in detail below.